charybdis-ircd/charybdis/doc/oper-guide/commands.rst

 This reexecutes the ircd using the compiled-in path, visible as SPATH in INFO.

-    **Note**
+.. note:: This command cannot be used remotely.
+The server name is

-    This command cannot be used remotely.
-The server name is used only as a safety measure.
+          used only as a safety measure.

 DIE
 ---